Should you use the competition’s brand name in your content to get more traffic?

 For example, look at this SERP for “air zoom womens nike.”
 The resellers are bidding on PPC results for the branded term.

-But, ecommerce sites don’t rely on PPC alone to get branded traffic.
+But, keyword research proves that ecommerce sites don’t rely on PPC alone to get branded traffic.
 They can earn organic traffic, as well.

 Here’s a screenshot of the same SERP, showing Nike with the top four organic positions, and ecommerce resellers holding the bottom five.
 (This SERP had only nine organic results, because of the placement of an image carousel in the bottom position.)